openanalytics/shinyproxy-operator/docs/deployment/README.md

     - `https://shinyproxy-demo.local/shinyproxy3/`

-  Based on example 2, this example shows how multi-tenancy can be achieved using sub-paths instead of multiple domainnames.
-Each ShinyProxy server is made available at the same domainname but at a different path under that domainname.
+  Based on example 2, this example shows how multi-tenancy can be achieved using sub-paths instead of multiple domain names.
+Each ShinyProxy server is made available at the same domain name but at a different path under that domain name.

 ## ShinyProxy CRD